Azure-Samples/azure-search-python-samples/pulse-rag-p0-sample/README.md

 1. The helper tests pass locally.
 2. The new Function App modules parse cleanly.
 3. The sample documentation makes the P0 intent explicit.

+## Local development

+### Function App

+1. Copy `api/local.settings.json.rename` to `api/local.settings.json` and fill in the Cosmos DB and Azure AI Search values.
+2. Install the backend dependencies from `api/requirements.txt`.
+3. Start the Function App from the `api/` folder.

+### Chat app

+1. Copy `app/sample.env` to `app/.env` and fill in `PROJECT_ENDPOINT` and `AGENT_NAME`.
+2. Install the chat dependencies from `app/requirements.txt`.
+3. Start the app with `python server.py` from the `app/` folder.

+If the Foundry settings are missing, the app still starts and the chat API returns a clear configuration error instead of failing at import time.

 ## Next slices